klumbard/covidWeekly/README.md

 ## Download daily state-level data from covidtracking.com and aggregate to weekly

 The **covidWeekly** R package is a utility package that takes the state-level data from [covidtracking.com](https://covidtracking.com), makes various manipulations to the data, and aggregates the daily data into weekly intervals.
-The only function a user will likely need to use is the main wrapper function, `get_weekly_state_dat()`.
-The function currently takes no arguments.
+The only function a user will likely need to use is the main wrapper function, `get_state_dat()`.
+The function currently takes arguments `absent_negs`, which controls what to do with rows that are missing negative counts, and `agg_interval`, which controls the length of the aggregation "chunks" into which we collect the data.

 ## Getting Started
 This package may be installed directly from GitHub using the devtools package: